prem-muthedath/saros/saros/temp/README.md

 #### saros temp directory
-Placeholder for temp xml files created during program execution.
+placeholder for temp xml files created during program execution.

-** `temp` directory is required for Saros app, so DO NOT remove it!!! **
+**`temp` directory is required for Saros app, so DO NOT remove it!!!**